Shortly before midnight on Monday, September 18, 2000, 51-year-old Walter Bowman was shot and killed at his home in Fairview, North Carolina.

 Walter Bowman opened the door from the bedroom, then shut it when he saw the robbers.
 The intruder with a shotgun fired a shot at the bedroom door.
 The shooter then kicked the door open and shouted, “I shot him, I shot him!”
 The men left the house without completing the robbery and drove away.
-Walter Bowman died en route to the hospital as a result of a shotgun wound to his abdomen before he could get to the hospital.
+Walter Bowman died from a shotgun wound to his abdomen before he could get to the hospital.

 The Investigation and Guilty Pleas

 All three witnesses gave descriptions of the intruders to investigators.
-Police believed that the murder was planned as a drug robbery and that Shaun Bowman was a drug dealer.
+Police believed that Shaun Bowman was a drug dealer and that he was the target of a robbery that turned into a murder.
 Drug paraphernalia, pills and marijuana were found at the Bowman residence.

 Shortly after the crime, a Crime Stoppers tip reported that the assailants were Robert Rutherford, Bradford Summey and Lacy “J.J.”
 Pickens.
 The Sheriff’s Office report on the tip noted that J.J.
-Pickens was in custody at the time of the murder and that none of the three men were investigated any further.
+Pickens was in custody at the time of the murder and that as a result, the investigation of the three men was halted.
 In fact, although he was listed as an inmate at the Buncombe County Jail, Pickens was only confined on weekends and was free on work release during the week.

 On November 30, 2001, Kagonyera confessed during an interview with the district attorney.
 Kagonyera stated that he, Wilcoxson, Brewton, Mills, Isbell, and Williams had committed the robbery, and that Wilcoxson had shot Bowman.
 Wilcoxson never admitted any involvement in the crime.
-Despite their confessions, none of the codefendants produced any evidence that corroborated their involvement in the robbery, and testing on DNA recovered from bandanas and gloves found along the road away from the Bowmans’ home excluded all six men.
+Despite their confessions, none of the codefendants produced any evidence that corroborated their involvement in the robbery, and testing on DNA recovered from bandanas and gloves found along the road near the murder scene excluded all six men.
 As part of the investigation, Shaun Bowman, son of the victim, was coerced by police into falsely claiming that he could identify Kagonyera, Wilcoxson and Williams.